marcnol/pyHiM/docs/source/user_guide/pipeline_overview.md

 ## Default *pyHiM* flow

-The default pipeline consists in a sequence of routines:
+The default pipeline is composed of the following routines:

 1. [**makeProjections:**](modules/preprocessing/make_projections.md) Projects all 3D images in 2D.
 2. [**alignImages:**](modules/preprocessing/align_images.md) Computes the best shift to align all 2D fiducials.